carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 ### Slashy strings

-Strings can also be defined using the `/` character as delimiter.
-They are known as slashy strings and are useful for defining regular expressions and patterns, as there is no need to escape backslashes e.g `\n` specifies a new line.
+Strings can also be defined using the forward slash `/` character as delimiter.
+They are known as `slashy strings` and are useful for defining regular expressions and patterns, as there is no need to escape backslashes e.g `\n` specifies a new line.
 As with double quote strings they allow to interpolate variables prefixed with a `$` character.

 Try the following to see the difference: